This post may contain affiliate links. Please read our privacy policy.

 Why spatchcock a chicken?

 The longer you marinate the chicken, the deeper the flavor.
-4 jalapeños may seem like a lot, but once you remove the seeds and ribs, and roast them, you will be left with a soft level nice smoky heat, but hardly a tongue-burning level of spiciness.
-Either use plastic gloves when handling the jalapeños, or wash your hands right afterwards with plenty of warm water and soap.
+Four jalapeños may seem like a lot, but once you remove the seeds and ribs and roast them, you will be left with a soft level of nice smoky heat but hardly a tongue-burning level of spiciness.
+Either use plastic gloves when handling the jalapeños or wash your hands right afterward with plenty of warm water and soap.
 You only have to touch your eyes or lips once with jalapeño hands to know why.

 If you don’t have hot paprika you can substitute regular paprika and a couple of generous pinches of cayenne pepper.